Allybe/APUSH-Notes/Units/APUSH_Unit_2.md

 # Unit 2

-## The Seven years war

- During the late 17th & 18th, 4 global conflicts has happened between competing European colonial power Britain, France, and Spain.

- - The winner would win over the West Indies and Canada.
-And would also gain control over the lucrative colonial trade.

- - The first three wars between England and France were *mostly* in Europe.
- 	- And only secondarily on conflict in the colonies → European powers saw little value in sending troops to America.

- In the final war (THE FRENCH & INDIAN WAR / Seven years old war (real creative, huh?)) the fighting began in the colonies and then spread to Europe.

- - England and France now recognized the full importance of their colonies and shipped large numbers of troops overseas to North America rather than rely on “amateur” colonial forces.

 ## Wars timeline

  Keep in mind that most of the time there is a war happening in both places, at the same times.
-Especially, the Seven Years' War & French and Indian War beacuse I know you will get confused between the two.
+Especially, the Seven Years' War & French and Indian War because I know you will get confused between the two.

 ### European wars